SUSE/doc-unversioned/trento/migration/container-install.md

 # Containerized deployment

-A containerized deployment of Trento Server is identical to a systemd deployment, except for the web and check engine components, which are deployed as containers running on a Docker engine instead of RPM's.
+A containerized deployment of Trento Server is identical to a systemd deployment.
+However, the web and check engine components are deployed as Docker containers.

-Follow the steps in [4.2 systemd deployment](https://documentation.suse.com/sles-sap/trento/html/SLES-SAP-trento/index.html#sec-systemd-deployment), but replace the step **Install Trento using RPM packages** with **Install Trento using Docker** section.
+Follow the steps in [Section 4.2, “systemd deployment”](https://documentation.suse.com/sles-sap/trento/html/SLES-SAP-trento/index.html#systemd-deployment), but skip the **Install Trento using RPM packages** step and follow the procedures in [Section 4.3.1, “Install Trento using Docker"](https://documentation.suse.com/sles-sap/trento/html/SLES-SAP-trento/index.html#install-trento-using-docker).

 ## Install Trento using Docker

 ### Install Docker container runtime

 1. Enable the containers module: